alephmatic/aleph0/aleph0/README.md

 CONSOLA_LEVEL=4 bun run src/index.ts gen "add a file named agam.ts in the app/ folder" -p ../../examples/next -rd false
 ```

-## Snippets
+## Snippets in aleph0

-Snippets are an essential part of aleph0.
-Snippets are pieces of data that add details for the ai.
+### Overview

-Helping the ai understand how frameworks work and our code conventions and patterns should be implemented.
+Snippets are key components in aleph0, providing valuable context to the AI.
+They offer insights into how various frameworks are used and demonstrate our coding conventions and patterns.

-### Snippet structure
+### Snippet Structure

-All technology snippets are stored in the `snippets` folder.
+- **Location**: Snippets are located in the `snippets` folder.
+- **Types of Snippets**:

-- "General technology snippets" - are general snippets that explain part of a framework, like how `page.tsx` means something special in next.js.
+  - **General Technology Snippets**: These explain aspects of a framework.
+For instance, `page.tsx` in Next.js.
-- `metadata.ts` - a file that we parse to understant the snippet, like an explanation of what it does, paths for files and references for framework related files that are related to the snippet (a form API might need a `route.ts` file included so we need to understand the general snippet of routes so we reference them).
+  - **Metadata.ts**: This file contains details about the snippet, like its purpose, file paths, and references to framework-related files.
+It helps the AI understand the snippet's context.
-- Any other file under snippets is usually a raw code example on how to implement the snippet.
+  - **Code Examples**: Other files in the snippets directory typically contain raw code examples showing how to implement the snippet.

-Example
+### Example Structure

+Here's how snippets are organized:

 ```
 snippets/
   next14/
+    metadata.ts - Metadata for Next.js general tech snippets.
+    route.ts - Example of a route in Next.js version 14 (general tech snippet).
+    toaster/
-    metadata.ts - metadata for the nextjs general tech snippets (like route.ts) route.ts - a code example of a route in next version 14. toaster/ -- a toast snippet for next version 14. metadata.ts - holds metadata for the snippet. toaster.tsx - an example of a toaster in next version 14 using our conventions.
+      metadata.ts - Metadata for the toaster snippet. toaster.tsx - Example of a toaster in Next.js version 14.
 ```